QRXqrx/poco-oopsla25-major/README.md

 ## 4 Step-by-Step Instructions

 Section 3 has exemplified almost all the steps of reproducing our experiments.
-Our submission is now under a major revision and many experiments have not finished yet.
+Our submission is now under a major revision and part of the experiments have not finished yet.
 In the final version of the artifact, we will present more details and include more artifacts, such as the PoCo instrumented target binaries, the PoCo raw seed selection results, and the raw fuzz data.
 We will also demonstrate how data analyses are conducted on these raw data.
 Please keep an eye on our [anonymous repository](https://anonymous.4open.science/r/poco-oopsla25-major-FB39).

 ## 5 Reusability Guide